 Maybe it’s fortunate that your whole body isn’t like this.
 As it is, your potential for taste is sheltered from unwanted or a bombardment of flavors.
 Your tongue is sheltered by your mouth, safely ensconced behind the safety of teeth and jaws.

-Before this birth and most likely after death, you will have no tongue.
+Before this birth and most likely after death, you have no tongue.
 I mean, who knows?
 But right now in this human incarnation, what is the most creative way to give joy with your mouth?
 How can you offer your soft tongue and skilled lips as a gift for the sake of others -- of another?

 You can certainly pleasure your lover by stimulating their neck, earlobes, nipples, thighs, or genitals with your tongue and lips.
 But can you push the envelope and offer your mouth for this purpose: to enable your lover to surrender as unrestricted love for the sake of all beings?